 All our drivers will have their driving licences on them if your need proof of the drivers capability.

 Truck and Trailer MOT badges as well as the hauliers operators licence will show on the vehicle cab or trailer of the vehicle, the driver will be happy to show you these if you want to check them.

-The delivery prices will vary depending on your location, (miles from our nearest depot with the right stocks for you) how flexible you can be in receiving the delivery, weather we need to provide a crane on our truck for lift off (or not) and weather there are any specific delivery issues that might require a special truck or trailer.
-For this reason please contact us to get a firm container price and delivery cost.
+The delivery prices will vary depending on your location, (miles from our nearest depot with the right stocks for you) how flexible you can be in receiving the delivery, whether we need to provide a crane on our truck for lift off (or not) and weather there are any specific delivery issues that might require a special truck or trailer.
+For this reason, please contact us to get a firm container price and delivery cost.

-Our delivery trucks can often weight circa 20 tonnes without a container on their backs, drivers will be understandably nervous if there is any risk to getting their truck stuck
+Our delivery trucks can often weight circa 20-tonnes without a container on their backs, drivers will be understandably nervous if there is any risk to getting their truck stuck.

 As we work with a range of smaller local hauliers a lot of these delivery companies will have slightly different approaches to each other.
 In any event if you need us to run over or operate on any ground that isn’t clearly hard-standing and very firm (eg tarmac or concrete) then please flag this with us well in advance.

-All delivery vehicles are 8ft (2.44M) wide plus wing mirrors.
-(The same width as a standard shipping container)
+All delivery vehicles are 8ft (2.44M) wide plus wing mirrors (the same width as a standard shipping container).

 Most delivery trucks will run up to¬†max 13ft 6 (4.12M) with a standard height (8ft 6) high container on their trailer, or 14ft 6 (4.42M) when carrying a high cube container.
 This is based on a 6ft high trailer on the lorry which is usually a slight over-estimate.

 If you have any obstructions when nearing your site, such as low bridges or low branches down a tight country lane, please flag this with us in advance.